 Romanians’ favourite alcoholic beverages are beer and wine (Romania is the 5th largest wine producer in Europe).

 We tried two typical Romanian beers, Timisoreana and Ursus, and we preferred the first one.
 Tuborg (Carlsberg) seemed to be the most commonly consumed beer at restaurants (which we found quite surprising, as it is a Danish beer).

-A meal is normally ended with Țuică, a traditional spirit made with plums.
+Another very popular drink is Țuică, a traditional spirit made with plums.